Configure Report Templates

 To create a new scheduled report, proceed as follows:

-1. Click Schedules to bring up the Scheduled Reports dialog.
+1. In the Configuration - Templates dialog, click Schedules to bring up the Scheduled Reports dialog.

 2. In this dialog, click Add to add a new scheduled report.